lightning-power-users/node-launcher/README.md

     * Windows: `%localappdata%/Node\ Launcher/`
 2. Finds available ports for Bitcoin and LND, testnet and mainnet
 3. When launched, Bitcoin nodes use the `datadir` directory specified in `bitcoin.conf` (or the default data directory)
-4. If you don't have >300 GB of disk space free, Bitcoin nodes will fall back to pruned
-5. Pruning still requires downloading data, so make sure you can handle downloading ~300 GB of data

 ![macos](https://raw.githubusercontent.com/PierreRochard/node-launcher/master/macos.png)